 Depending on your device and settings, pop-up messages appear.
 These warn you that you are downloading from an ‘Unknown Source’.
 As long as you make sure you are at the correct site and that your browsing session is secure, this download will be perfectly safe.

 To place a bet, you’ll need to be physically located within IA state lines.
-The mobile sportsbooks will be very strict on this.
+The mobile sportsbooks are very strict on this.
 Any doubt about your location will stop you placing bets.
 Any app you download will need to access your phone’s location.
 If you hit problems (close to state lines), you’ll need to download additional geo-location software.

 Using a VPN or proxy server will not allow you to place bets.